Please wait while we process your payment

 Thanks for creating a SparkNotes account!
 Continue to start your free trial.

 What major events happen offstage?
 What kind of play would The Seagull become were these events to occur on stage?
 Why do you think Chekhov chose to keep these events offstage?
 What effect does his choice create?

-In The Seagull all of the major events take place off stage.
-Major events include life-altering events such as marriage, birth, death, lovers uniting and breaking up.
+In The Seagull all of the major events take place offstage.
+Major events include marriage, birth, death, and lovers uniting and breaking up.
 Almost all of the major events of The Seagull occur between Act Three and Act Four.
-These invents are Masha's marriage to Medvedenko and the birth of their son, Trigorin and Nina's affair, the birth and death of their child, Nina becoming an actress and Treplev becoming a published writer.
+These events are Masha's marriage to Medvedenko and the birth of their son; Trigorin and Nina's affair; the birth and death of their child; Nina becoming an actress; and Treplev becoming a published writer.
 If these events were to occur onstage the play would turn into a much longer play and perhaps a melodrama like the plays Arkadina performs in on the Russian stage.
 Before Chekhov, at least some of these events would have taken place on stage.
-Think of Hamlet, La Boheme, Antigone, Much Ado About Nothing or any other play or opera previous to Chekhov.
+Consider Hamlet, La Boheme, Antigone, Much Ado About Nothing or any other play or opera previous to Chekhov.
 In all of these theatrical works, people die, get sick, married, or fight on stage.
 Chekhov was more interested in the way major events effect and do not effect people's character.